 - The ceremony takes place during daylight hours; and

 - The venue must agree and also reserve an alternative ceremony room for you in case it needs to be conducted indoors.

 Photographs are usually available both within and outside the venue.
 An official photographer will be able to take a limited number of photos during the ceremony with prior arrangement with the registrar.
 Photographers must not cause any unnecessary delays to the start of the ceremony.
-You will receive our 'code of conduct' for photographers when booking your ceremony.
+You will receive our code of conduct for photographers (pdf / 231 KB) when booking your ceremony.
 We ask that you pass this on to your photographer.